5 Assured Ways to Maximize Revenue for your Salon (free Email Templates + Resources)

 You will receive constant commissions for the products you recommend through one of these programs, making affiliate programs great financial support to your salon.

 Come what may, you should be prepared to reach your customers.
-In the face of another impending lockdown, virtual consultations can be your best bet.
+In the face of what has hit businesses, including the service-based ones, all around the world, virtual consultations have proved to be a trend of their own and can be your best bet.

 Check this resource compiled by StyleCraze that lists down 25 Best Virtual Hair Makeover Apps to give you a headstart.

 Holding online consultations will come with its set of barriers but try to come up with solutions for your clients to the best of your ability.
 You can also pitch your DIY home kits during these consultations.

 You can hold virtual consultations with your salon clients through Appointy’s integration with Zoom so that they can book 1:1 sessions with you online and you can deliver them seamlessly over Zoom!

 You’re an expert in your field, so why not spread that knowledge around?
 Consider starting your own online beauty classes.
 Maybe there’s a budding hairstylist that’s looking for guidance?
 Or maybe a passionate nail technician who wants to grow their expertise?
 You can be of help!

 Here’s what you’ll need to design prior to starting your classes –